johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-06-12 The Guns of August by Barbara Tuchmann

-“The battle of the Marne was one of the decivise battles of the world not because it determined Germany would lose the war, but because it determined that the war would go on for another four years”
+"The battle of the Marne was one of the decivise battles of the world not because it determined Germany would lose the war, but because it determined that the war would go on for another four years"

 --- 2022-06-12 Godel, Escher, Bach by Douglas Hofstadter